andreirff/andreirff/README.md

 </p>

 <p align='center'>
-<br>My experience of over 20 years with IT has sparked possible ideas and projects through software development.</br>
+My experience of over 20 years with IT has sparked possible ideas and projects through software development.<br>
-<br>I also have a degree in Art Education with a degree in Music.</br>
+<br>I also have a degree in Art Education with a degree in Music.<br>
-<br>Lover of the STEAM methodology and the sound of an SG guitar.</br>
+<br>Lover of the STEAM methodology and the sound of an SG guitar.<br>
 </p>

 <p aligin=center'>
-<br>I learn a lot from the open source community and knowledge sharing.</br>
+I learn a lot from the open source community and knowledge sharing.<br>
-<br>I currently work at IGH.
-Founder of the customer-focused startup - ZapTI.</br>
+I currently work at IGH.
+Founder of the customer-focused startup - ZapTI.<br>
 </p>

 <p align='center'>